 Safe Parking Banner

-In the summer term our Safe parking banners were finally unveiled.
+During the summer term of 2017, our Safe parking banners were finally unveiled.
 Two of our local councillors Mary Lloyd and John Jordan came to help.
 These banners are now hanging up outside the school for everyone to see.
 We even made it into the local echo!

 The children have been taking part in a number of training programmes.

 Year 4 children took part in pedestrian skills training.
 This took place on the pavements around the school and was designed to teach the children some valuable skills and techniques to keep them safe when they are walking to school.
 All the children that completed the training have been given a letter outlining the specific skills they were taught.

 Year 2 children begun the Spring Term by learning how to ride their scooters safely.
 They were taught how to ride their scooters safely on the pavements around the school and were taught basic scooter maintenance.

 Elliot Prescott has kindly donated a scooter pod to our school.
 This has now been erected in the cycle shed ready for the children to use.
 The children will need to obtain a Scooter permit from the office and will need to bring a padlock in to secure their scooters.

 We have been working with Hazel Elliot, at Southampton City Council, to produce our own walking zone maps.
 We look forward to these being completed and once we have them published each child will be given their own copy.